tlageman/tlageman/index.md

 [See more details here.](https://tlageman.github.io/Project2/Project2_Lageman.html)

-This is a teaser image of a gif showing the percentage of housing citations by neighborhood in Baltimore for each year form 2008-2018.
+Using python, geocoded housing citations were split up by year from 2008-2018 and written to individual shapefiles.
+A gif shows the percentage of housing citations by neighborhood in Baltimore for each of those years.

 <small>__Tools__: QGIS, ArcGIS, Photoshop </small>